Use the on-premises data gateway with Microsoft Flow to establish secure connections to your on-premises data sources such as Microsoft SQL Server.

 The results are sent from the data source back to the gateway and then onto the cloud service.
 The service then uses the results.

-A lot of issues can surface when the gateway version is out of date.
-It is a good general practice to make sure you are on the latest version.
-If you haven't updated the gateway for a month, or longer, you may want to consider installing the latest version of the gateway and see if you can reproduce the issue.
+Many issues can surface when the gateway version is out of date.
+Ensure you're on the latest version.
+If you haven't updated the gateway recently, consider installing the latest version and see if you can reproduce the issue.

-You may receive this error if you are trying to install the gateway on a domain controller, which isn't supported.
-You'll need to deploy the gateway on a machine that isn't a domain controller.
+You may receive this error if you're trying to install the gateway on a domain controller, which isn't supported.
+You'll need to install the gateway on a machine that isn't a domain controller.

 You can collect several logs for the gateway.
 Always start with the logs!